Jashcraf/katsu/paper.md

 ---
-title: 'Katsu: A Python package for laboratory Mueller and Stokes polarimetry'
+title: 'Katsu: A Python package for Mueller and Stokes simulation and polarimetry'
 tags:
   - Python
   - astronomy